-In April 2020 we will be opening a new initiative called the Carbon Innovation Hopper to promote ideas for reducing the whole-life carbon footprint of new or replacement rail infrastructure.
-The Carbon Innovation Hopper will initially be open for 2 periods closing on 31st May 2020.
-During the open periods Network Rail staff will be encouraged to propose any ideas that challenge conventional approaches to the design and construction of rail infrastructure, such as use of new low carbon materials/products, changes in the design of key infrastructure elements, lean improvements to processes or process logistics, etc. The most interesting ideas where a significant, scalable carbon reduction seems viable will be nominated for funding from the Decarbonisation Programme to help progress from an idea to a new way of working.
+In April 2020 we opened a new initiative called the Carbon Innovation Hopper to promote ideas for reducing the whole-life carbon footprint of new or replacement rail infrastructure.
+The Carbon Innovation Hopper ‘open’ window has been extended to 10th July 2020.
+During the open window Network Rail staff will be encouraged to propose any ideas that challenge conventional approaches to the design and construction of rail infrastructure, such as use of alternative low carbon materials/products, changes in the design of key infrastructure elements, lean improvements to processes or process logistics, etc. The most interesting ideas where a significant, scalable carbon reduction seems viable will be nominated for funding from the Decarbonisation Programme to help progress from an idea to a new way of working.
 It’s a bit like a ‘Dragon’s Den’ but with a specific focus on infrastructure carbon reduction.

 Types of funding support

 Funding could be available for the following activities although restrictions may apply:

 - Technical research/feasibility studies into novel changes to current BAU practise.

 - Contributions towards engineering acceptance testing and certification of low carbon options to prove viability in a railway environment.

 - Changes to NR standards to accelerate the adoption of new practises.

 - Advance procurement of reduced carbon products for free provision to the business during the period of transition towards new policies and technical standards.